-- 14.6 For the purpose of determining whether the discussion of a matter in an open meeting would be contrary to the public interest, it is irrelevant that: - (a) a person may misinterpret or misunderstand the discussion, or - (b) the discussion of the matter may: - (i) cause embarrassment to the board or committee concerned, or to voting representatives or to employees of the board, or

-(ii) cause a loss of confidence in the board or committee.
+- 14.6 For the purpose of determining whether the discussion of a matter in an open meeting would be contrary to the public interest, it is irrelevant that: - (a) a person may misinterpret or misunderstand the discussion, or - (b) the discussion of the matter may: - (i) cause embarrassment to the council or committee concerned, or to councillors or to employees of the council, or - (ii) cause a loss of confidence in the council or committee.

-14.7 In deciding whether part of a meeting is to be closed to the public, the board or committee concerned must consider any relevant guidelines issued by the Chief Executive of the Office of Local Government.
+14.7 In deciding whether part of a meeting is to be closed to the public, the council or committee concerned must consider any relevant guidelines issued by the Chief Executive of the Office of Local Government.